Please change to our global website

 1. Dilated pupil:

-Cocaine causes the heart to race, leading to an irregular heartbeat or palpitations, which is on of the visible signs someone is taking cocaine.
+Cocaine causes the heart to race, leading to an irregular heartbeat or palpitations, which is one of the visible signs someone is taking cocaine.
+Cocaine also constricts blood vessels, which can increase blood pressure and the risk of heart attacks.

 Stimulants like cocaine increase body temperature and heart rate, causing the user to sweat more than usual, even in cool environments.